 Collection of Personal Information – Only collect personal data that is necessary for your operations, and do so lawfully and fairly.

-Use and Disclosure - Use personal information only for the purpose for which it was collected, unless consent is given for other uses or it is required by law.
+Use and Disclosure – Personal information must only be used for the purpose for which it was collected, unless consent is given or disclosure is required by law.

-Data Security - Take reasonable steps to protect information from misuse, loss, and unauthorised access.
+Data Security – Reasonable steps must be taken to protect information from misuse, loss, and unauthorised access.

-Access and Correction Rights - Individuals have the right to access their personal information and request corrections if it’s inaccurate.
+Access and Correction Rights – Individuals have the right to access their personal information and request corrections if it is inaccurate.

 Why Privacy Compliance Matters for Businesses